-cnn_updater.py Update .cnn, .cnr and .cns files previously generated by earlier versions of CNVkit to add a "depth" column used in CNVkit version 0.8.0 and later.
-The script reads each input file, calculates absolute-scale depth from the file's existing "log2" column value in each row, and creates a corresponding output file with a modified name - the input files are not modified in-place.
+- cnn\annotate.py Update gene names (the 'gene' column) in CNVkit .cnn/.cnr files, using gene annotations from another UCSC RefFlat, BED, or GFF file (e.g. refFlat.txt).
+This may be useful if you notice at the end of an analysis that vendor-annotated targets are not the desired gene names, and want to change the labeling without repeating the analysis with an updated target BED file. - cnn\updater.py Update .cnn, .cnr and .cns files previously generated by earlier versions of CNVkit to add a "depth" column used in CNVkit version 0.8.0 and later.
+The script reads each input file, calculates absolute-scale depth from the file's existing "log2" column value in each row, and creates a corresponding output file with a modified name the input files are not modified in-place.

-Running this script is not necessary for new analyses, but may help ease the transition for analyses that have already begun.
+Running this script is not necesssary for new analyses, but may help ease the transition for analyses that have already begun.